-RESOLUTION NO. 795
+RESOLUTION NO. 812

-A RESOLUTION OF THE CITY OF GIG HARBOR, WASHINGTON, ACKNOWLEDGING AND APPROVING CERTAIN POLICIES REGARDING VOLUNTARY EMPLOYEE FURLOUGHS AS CLARIFICATION OF THE CITY'S ANNUAL SALARY ORDINANCE.
+A RESOLUTION OF THE CITY OF GIG HARBOR, WASHINGTON, AMENDING RESOLUTION NO. 800 ACKNOWLEDGING AND APPROVING CERTAIN POLICIES REGARDING MANDATORY EMPLOYEE FURLOUGHS FOR 2009 AS CLARIFICATION OF THE CITY'S ANNUAL SALARY ORDINANCE.

-WHEREAS, due both to the economy and to the limited revenue sources available to local governments in the state of Washington, the City of Gig Harbor is experiencing budget shortfalls and limitations; and
+WHEREAS, due both to the economy and to the limited revenue sources available to local governments in the state of Washington, the City of Gig Harbor is experiencing budget shortfalls and limitations; and accordance with the 2009 adopted budget to help address that budget shortfall; and layoffs are proposed for April 1, 2010; and

-WHEREAS, the Mayor and City Administrator have implemented layoffs in accordance with the 2009 adopted budget to help address that budget shortfall; and
+WHEREAS, the Mayor and City Administrator have implemented layoffs in